TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/TypoScript/Index.rst

 TypoScript is the basic configuration language used to configure the frontend output of a page in TYPO3.

+Learn more about TypoScript in
+:ref:`Getting started: A quick introduction into TypoScript <t3tsref:guide>` in the :ref:`TypoScript Reference <t3tsref:start>`.
-You can find detailed information about :ref:`TypoScript <t3coreapi:typoscript-syntax-syntax>` and its syntax in the reference "TYPO3 Explained".

-The semantics of TypoScript settings are listed in the :ref:`TypoScript Reference <t3tsref:start>`.
+You can find detailed information about the :ref:`TypoScript Syntax<t3tsref:typoscript-syntax>` and a listing of all objects and with their properties and functions in the :ref:`TypoScript Reference <t3tsref:start>`.

 ..  _typoscript-hello-world: